oarkflow/secretr/README.md

   - `delete <key>`: Remove a secret.
   - `copy <key>`: Copy the secret to the clipboard.
   - `env <key>`: Set the secret as an environment variable.
-  - `load-env`: Load all environment variables from the vault.
+  - `load-env`: Load all environment variables from the secretr.
-  - `enrich`: Enrich the process's environment with all vault secrets.
+  - `enrich`: Enrich the process's environment with all secretr secrets.
-  - `list`: Display all keys stored in vault.
+  - `list`: Display all keys stored in secretr.
   - `exit` / `quit`: Save and exit the CLI.

 ### API Endpoints

-The vault also exposes HTTP endpoints:
+The secretr also exposes HTTP endpoints:

 - **List & Retrieve Keys:**
-  - GET `/vault/` or `/vault/keys` to list all keys.
+  - GET `/secretr/` or `/secretr/keys` to list all keys.
-  - GET `/vault/<key>` to retrieve a specific secret.
+  - GET `/secretr/<key>` to retrieve a specific secret.
 - **Add/Update a Secret:**
-  - POST/PUT `/vault/<key>` with the secret in the request body.
+  - POST/PUT `/secretr/<key>` with the secret in the request body.
 - **Delete a Secret:**
-  - DELETE `/vault/<key>`
+  - DELETE `/secretr/<key>`
-- **Clear Vault:**
+- **Clear Secretr:**
-  - PATCH `/vault/clear` to remove all secrets.
+  - PATCH `/secretr/clear` to remove all secrets.
 - **Backup & Restore:**
-  - POST `/vault/backup` to create a backup file.
+  - POST `/secretr/backup` to create a backup file.
-  - POST `/vault/restore?path=<backup_path>` to restore the vault from a backup file.
+  - POST `/secretr/restore?path=<backup_path>` to restore the secretr from a backup file.

 ## Configuration

-- **Vault Directory:**
+- **Secretr Directory:**
-  By default, the vault uses the `.vault` directory in your home folder.
-You can override this by setting the `VAULT_DIR` environment variable.
+  By default, the secretr uses the `.secretr` directory in your home folder.
+You can override this by setting the `SECRETR_DIR` environment variable.
 - **Reset Password:**
   During the initial setup, you will have the option to enable reset password functionality.